Zenithar/hugo-theme-crisp/README.md

 I have placed some common buttons in **follow.hbs**, with more options in the commented out sections.
 Make sure to replace the `username` in the URLs so the links point to your profiles.

-### Features, Changelog, and Technical Notes

-Please see the [wiki](https://github.com/kathyqian/crisp-ghost-theme/wiki/) for details regarding previous releases.

 ### Credits